JacobMGEvans/Turbo-R2-Archive/README.md

 ## How can I develop & test locally?

+This project is primarily self-service and is meant to be forked and modified to fit your needs.
+The following instructions will help you get started.

 ### Running the Worker Locally

 The Worker can be run, locally with the `package.json` script `start`: